 - Time to Gather Evidence

 - Let Our Lawyers Handle Your Slip and Fall Case

 - Connect with Our Team for Your Free Case Consultation

 Compensation for Slip and Fall Accidents

-If your legal team is able to prove that the property owner was negligent in allowing your accident to occur, you could be able to recover:
+When your legal team proves that a legally responsible party was negligent in allowing your accident to occur, you should be able to recover: